folio-org/ui-service-interaction/src/public/components/NumberGeneratorModal/README.md

 ```

 The above will render a Modal (Openable via the also rendered Button).
-This modal will present the user with a Select and a Button marked "Generate".
-The Select allows the user to select between sequences on the given generator, and the generate button acts as a `NumberGeneratorButton`.
+This modal will present the user with a Typedown (`NumberGeneratorSelector`) and a Button marked "Generate".
+The Typedown allows the user to select between sequences on the given generator, and the generate button acts as a `NumberGeneratorButton`.

 ## Props
 Name | Type | Description | default | required